2022-12-31

 After two years of Covid-19, is there no end in the sight?

 After I processed some tasks in the office and outside at the end of the workday, I felt something weird was catching my throat; I ignored it, thinking it was ordinary, and went ahead.
-The day after, I woke up with pains in my whole body and realized that I got infected with Covid-19 or something else.
+The day after, I woke up with pains in my whole body and realized that I had been infected with COVID-19 or something else.
 Whatever it was, the contagion was proved by the Antigen Test I bought from the pharmacy and then by a formal test at the clinic.
 The infection has assumedly resulted in constant movements of refugees in and out of the camp where I work.
-The ridiculous thing is that I didn't get infected earlier despite having been through all of the episodes of the Corona crisis; I mainly lived in Bangkok at the beginning of 2020, neighboring China, where the virus originated from at the time.
+The ridiculous thing is that I didn't get infected earlier despite having been through all of the episodes of the Corona crisis; I mainly lived in Bangkok at the beginning of 2020, neighboring China, where the virus originated.
 Therefore, Thailand and adjacent areas of Southeast Asia were entirely conducive to the prevalence of the virus due to its proximity to China.

 I'm currently under quarantine.
-The symptoms were not chronic, just in the first three days, pains in the entire body, anorexia, coughing, runny nose, and the senses of smell, hearing, and taste have also been affected.
+The symptoms were not chronic; they were just in the first three days.
+Pains in the entire body, anorexia, coughing, runny nose, and the senses of smell, hearing, and taste were also affected.
 However, there was no respiratory distress.
 But thank God the immune system is robust as I got the two doses of the Pfizer-Biotech vaccine last year.
-In the quarantine, I spend my time following up on the developments in Germany and the international arena, reading the news and analyses like the current Ukraine-Russian crisis on different platforms.
-There is also ongoing preparation for learning the fourth and fifth languages, which will be the linguistic accomplishment I've dreamed of for a long time, the goal I set up last year, which will take place in 2022.
+In quarantine, I spend my time following up on developments in Germany and the international arena, reading the news, and analyzing the current Ukraine-Russian crisis on different platforms.
+There is also ongoing preparation for learning the fourth and fifth languages, the linguistic accomplishment I've dreamed of for a long time, the goal I set up last year, which will take place in 2022.
 Even though learning foreign languages is a daunting task, it's a sturdy intellectual method that helps overcome boredom and loneliness.
-It keeps our mind entangled with positive things often if we direct it in the right way.
-Correspondingly, the way to avoid depressive moments or emotional drain during the quarantine in case you're alone, speaking to a family member or a beloved one is an optimal tip.
+If we direct it correctly, it often keeps our minds entangled with positive things.
+Correspondingly, the optimal tip to avoid depressive moments or emotional drain during quarantine, in case you're alone, is to speak to a family member or a loved one.

-The quarantine for me is like a reminiscence of the beginning of this crisis up till now.
-Through it, I could recall the occurrences that I have gone through thus far, regarding the restrictions, lockdowns, wearing masks, social distances, etc. It's been a realm full of fluctuating tides since the Covid-19 crisis broke out at the beginning of 2020; WHO declared it a global pandemic shortly afterward.
-This year, I was in Bangkok at Chulalongkorn University, studying for an exchange semester, the third semester of the latest Master's program that I finished last year at the University of Albert-Ludwigs Freiburg in global studies.
-I remember how the entire situation turned upside down, thinking it was the end of the world, like an apocalypse!
+The quarantine, for me, is like a reminiscence of the beginning of this crisis up till now.
+Through it, I could recall the occurrences I have gone through thus far regarding the restrictions, lockdowns, wearing masks, social distancing, etc. It's been a realm of fluctuating tides since the COVID-19 crisis broke out at the beginning of 2020; WHO declared it a global pandemic shortly afterward.
+This year, I was in Bangkok at Chulalongkorn University, studying for an exchange semester, the third semester of the latest Master's program I finished last year at the University of Albert-Ludwigs Freiburg in Global Studies.
+I remember how the entire situation turned upside down, thinking it was the world's end, like an apocalypse!

-While seeing how panic was widespread among people, becoming nervous, anxious about potential infection, and losing trust in physical human communication, the panic also outstretched to the surrounding space believing that the virus was floating over and sticky never dies out.
-The entire educational system turned into virtuality since the first episode of the crisis, remaining as such up to the present day to avoid social contact that exposes people to infection.
-I, therefore, used to work at home to manage my academic tasks for the university, including the online language tutorial sessions that I used to offer international students on a global platform.
-The virtual platform has been a sort of solidarity and affection throughout the crisis; I sometimes felt alone, but I overcame this by speaking to my students and sharing our experiences during the pandemic.
+While seeing how panic was widespread among people, becoming nervous, anxious about potential infection, and losing trust in physical human communication, the panic also outstretched to the surrounding space, believing that the virus was floating over and sticky never dies out.
+The entire educational system has turned into virtuality since the first episode of the crisis, remaining as such up to the present day to avoid social contact that exposes people to infection.
+Therefore, I used to work at home to manage my academic tasks for the university, including the online language tutorial sessions I offered international students on a global platform.
+The virtual platform has been solidarity and affection throughout the crisis; I sometimes felt alone, but I overcame this by speaking to my students and sharing our experiences during the pandemic.
 Indeed, it was a source of strength, encouragement, and hope for them and me until I finished my second post-graduate degree.
 The program ended, but I still strictly hold on to the stunning memories I spent in that diverse international academic environment that began in Freiburg in 2019, passing through Cape Town -where I did the second semester at Uni UCT- to Bangkok and back to Freiburg.
 Memories are the source of impetus that pushes me forward.

 The manifestations of the lockdown that paralyzed cosmopolitan Bangkok were obvious; few commuters went down the almost empty streets.
-The entire transportation sector changed to fit into the new situation, including the domestic and international aviation movement, which was significantly hindered.
+The transportation sector changed to fit into the new situation, including the domestic and international aviation movement, which was significantly hindered.
 For this reason, two flight tickets I had booked from Bangkok to Frankfurt were canceled, and then painstakingly managed to travel back to Germany as the third flight worked out.
 Thus, I wished to hear the usual honking, voices of engines, and callers in the streets; even the number of vendors significantly downsized, turning it into a city of ghosts, mixed with anxiety and distrust of the future.
-In addition, the stark confusion covered up the scene, too, as many people didn't have enough awareness of how to move on with the new reality—the unprecedented procedures imposed on people to restrain the prevalence of the fatal virus changed this reality.
-Yes, indeed, no blame at that phase of the pandemic as it was an unexpected dilemma on the way, and people had no willingness to go through such a sudden reality, not trained to deal with its outcomes, though.
+In addition, the stark confusion covered the scene, too, as many people didn't have enough awareness of how to move on with the new reality—the unprecedented procedures imposed on people to restrain the prevalence of the fatal virus changed this reality.
+Yes, there was no blame at that phase of the pandemic as it was an unexpected dilemma on the way, and people were not willing to go through such a sudden reality and were not trained to deal with its outcomes.

 The scene outside of Bangkok was like a physically isolated space from all angles, narrowing around me and shackling me up tightly to the degree that I felt suffocated due to the restrictions mentioned above; it was not different in other countries worldwide that have followed suit.
 At the time, the future of the crisis seemed unpredictable; people never knew what would occur, what the next stride would look like, and how to resolve this crisis and tackle its implications that threatened all sectors of life, including fundamentally human lives, in general.
 Since the death toll skyrocketed, many businesses lost their value and went bankrupt, resulting in crumbling economies.

-Going through these episodes over the past two years made me eager and passionate to keep up with the local campaigns around, sincerely hoping that the crisis will come to an end because there is always hope to hang in for us there.
-So, I finally call on you to follow the scientists' tips and get the vaccine as soon as possible.
-My recent experience with the Coronavirus is self-evident that the vaccine is the right thing to do because it effectively protects our immune system.
+Going through these episodes over the past two years made me eager and passionate to keep up with the local campaigns.
+I sincerely hope the crisis will end because there is always hope for us there.
+I finally call on you to follow the scientists' tips and get the vaccine immediately.
+My recent experience with the coronavirus is self-evident, and the vaccine is the right thing to do because it effectively protects our immune system.

 Stay healthy!